MicrosoftDocs/sql-docs/azure-sql/database/sql-database-paas-overview.md

 ### Can I control when patching downtime occurs?

 The [maintenance window feature](maintenance-window.md) allows you to configure predictable maintenance window schedules for eligible databases in Azure SQL Database.
-[Maintenance window advance notifications](../database/advance-notifications.md) are available for databases configured to use a non-default [maintenance window](maintenance-window.md).
+[Maintenance window advance notifications](../database/advance-notifications.md) are available for databases configured to use a nondefault [maintenance window](maintenance-window.md).

 ### How do I plan for maintenance events?